shouenlee/outline_boost/README.md

 3. Run `docker compose up` in the outline_boost directory.
 4. json and md artifacts will be generated in `outline_builder`.

-If you do not have a dedicated GPU it is recommended to run ollama separately on your host machine.
-If you have a GPU, the provided configuration is recommended.
+If you do not have a dedicated GPU it is recommended to run ollama separately on your host machine with.

+`ollama serve`

+`docker compose --profile noGPU up`

+If you have a GPU, the default configuration is recommended.

+`docker compose --profile default up` or simply `docker compose up`

 ### TODOS:
 - [X] Find ocr library/service to use